panrg/questions/draft-irtf-panrg-questions.md

 # Introduction to Path-Aware Networking {#intro}

+In the current Internet architecture, the network layer provides an unverifiable, best-effort service to the endpoints using it.
+While there are technologies that attempt better-than-best-effort delivery, the interfaces to these are generally administrative as opposed to endpoint-exposed (e.g. PCE {{?RFC4655}} and SD-WAN approaches), and they are often restricted to single administrative domains.
-In the current Internet architecture, the network layer provides an unverifiable, best-effort service: an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.
+In this environment, an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.

 A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec AH {{?RFC4302}} or TLS {{?RFC8446}} can authenticate the remote endpoint.
-However, little, if any, explicit information about the path is available, and assumptions about that path often do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.
+However, little, if any, explicit information about the path is available to the endpoint, and assumptions about that path often do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.

-By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network and transport layers explicitly expose information about the path or paths available from one endpoint to another, and vice versa, to those endpoints and the applications running on them, so that they can make this selection.
+By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet or flow.
+The network and transport layers explicitly expose information about the path or paths available from one endpoint to another, and to those endpoints and the applications running on them, so that they can make this selection.
+The ALTO protocol {{?RFC7285}} can be seen as an example of a path-awareness approach implemented in transport-layer terms on the present Internet protocol stack.

-Path selection provides transparency and control to applications and users of the network.
-Selection may be made at either the application layer or the transport layer.
-Path control at the packet level enables the design of new transport protocols that can leverage multipath connectivity across disjoint paths through the Internet, even over a single physical interface.
+Path selection provides explicit visibility and control of network treatment to applications and users of the network.
+This selection is available to the application, transport, and/or network layer entities at each endpoint.
+Path control at the flow and subflow level enables the design of new transport protocols that can leverage multipath connectivity across disjoint paths through the Internet, even over a single physical interface.
 When exposed to applications, or to end-users through a system